ReFreezed/HotParticles/misc/README.txt

 Project settings
 ------------------------------------------------------------------------------

+Custom data: A custom data string attached to the project that can be used by
+    an export script.

 Pixelate:
 - World: Enable pixel art mode.
 Zoom in on the particles to see the effect.
 - Textures: Enable nearest neighbor filtering on textures.
 Linear filtering is